There’s been a lot of talk of revolution lately.

 I also hold a sympathy with Russell Brand.
 That self-righteous annoyance which many feel towards his, admittedly slightly naive, call to arms is riddled with hypocrisy.
 If celebrities indulge in the narcissistic falsehood or Kardashian-esque Hollywood we condemn them as a wasted endorsement.
 Yet, if they decide to use their platform to derail the status quo (a normality which in all likelihood – and certainly in Brand’s case – they are a benefactor of) we mock them as exemplary of an egotistical wash-out on the quest for martyrdom.
 They’re damned if they do and they’re damned if they don’t; frankly, I’m impressed Brand has even bothered trying.

 Of course he is not the only figure exposing the absurdity of the way our global economic system is run, but I don’t believe Brand has ever claimed to be a solitary voice.
-Last week I attended a live screening of The Guardian’s conversation event in which journalist Owen Jones interviewed the comedian-turned-political commentator about the ideas surrounding his new book.
-As theatrical and charismatic as his character may be, Brand was consistently attempting to divert the conversation away from himself, pointing to the importance of the works of Naomi Klein and Noam Chomsky amongst others.
+Last week Owen Jones interviewed the comedian-turned-political commentator for The Guardian Live about the ideas surrounding his new book.
+As theatrical and charismatic as his character may be, Brand consistently attempted to divert the conversation away from himself, pointing to the importance of the works of Naomi Klein and Noam Chomsky amongst others.

 Regardless of how you plan to vote next May, the outcome looks bleak.
-Or rather, the outcome looks bleak for those of us who aren’t multi-millionaires with shares in tax dodging entities.
-Our ever-dwindling public resources – resiliently fought for and won by our ancestors – are continuously dismantled by our ‘we’re all in this together’ joke of a government.
+Our ever-dwindling public resources – resiliently fought for and won by our ancestors – are continuously dismantled by our ‘we’re all in this together’ government.
 Misdirected anger shielding the misdeeds of the people in power and pointing a finger at poverty earning immigrants has resulted in the rise of a bigoted, far-right, nightmare of a political party (incidentally, if you’re looking for a scare on All Hallows’ Eve, I would recommend a listen to the ‘UKIP Calypso’ song…) And, our pulverising environment continues to have the life drained from it by money-sucking, vampiric corporations (well, it is Halloween).

 This article originally appeared in Qmunicate magazine